-Sussex, or South Saxon country, was also the arrival county of the Normans in 1066.
+Sussex, or South Saxon country, as highlighted in the map at left, is in the south-east part of England.
+It was the arrival county of the Normans in 1066, and site of the Battle of Hastings.
 Sussex lies south of London and Surrey, with Hampshire on the west, and Kent to the east, with the English Channel as a southern coastline.

 The Local Government Act 1888 introduced administrative counties each governed by an elected county council.
 Sussex was divided into two administartive counties: East and West Sussex.